- a. Light. God divided the

 moon. e.
 All the sea animals and flying creatures. f.
 God created all

 living creatures, wild animals, and human beings. g.
-Nothing (God rested on the seventh
+Nothing (God finished all creation by the sixth day.
+He blessed and sanctified the seventh

 - a.
 The dust of the earth. b.